krutikabapat/NLP/README.md

 Approaches of Question Classification:

-Manual classification:​ Manual classification applies hand-made rules to identify expected answer types.
+<b>Manual classification:</b>​ Manual classification applies hand-made rules to identify expected answer types.
 These rules may be accurate but they are time-consuming, tedious, and non-extensible in nature.

 Automatic classification:​ This type of definition helps on a better answer detection.
 Automatic classifications, in contrast, are extensible to new questions types with acceptable accuracy.